CosmoGen: A genetic algorithm framework for the exploration of dark energy dynamics: Analysis of a selected model

 The $H_0$ and $S_8$ tensions are better seen in Figs.~\ref{h0cg} and ~\ref{s8cg}, which compare the relevant CMB and WL contours for each of the two models.
 The plots show a better agreement between the WL and the CMB contours in the case of the CG model.
 This is especially striking in contours that involve the $S_8$ parameter.

-We compute the tension, quantifying the discrepancy between the estimates of the parameter from two different datasets, in the standard way, in terms of the combined variances of the two estimates (cf. {\em e.g.} \citet{KiDS-1000}).
-We find that the CG model shows a $1.1\,\sigma$ $S_8$ tension between the datasets, while for $\Lambda$CDM we find a larger value of $2.8\,\sigma$.
-Concerning the Hubble tension, we do not quantify it but register a 1$\sigma$ shift of the Planck data $H_0$ CG estimate with respect to the $\Lambda$CDM one towards higher values.
+We computed the tension, quantifying the discrepancy between the estimates of the parameter from two different datasets in the standard way in terms of the combined variances of the two estimates (e.g. \citealt{KiDS-1000}).
+We find that the CG model shows a $1.1\,\sigma$ $S_8$ tension between the datasets, while for $\Lambda$CDM we found a larger value of $2.8\,\sigma$.
+Concerning the Hubble tension, we did not quantify it, but we registered a 1$\sigma$ shift of the Planck data $H_0$ CG estimate with respect to the $\Lambda$CDM one towards higher values.

-We thus conclude that this case study successfully contributes to the reduction of the tensions, which is consistent with our approach of intentionally using a likelihood to that effect in the evaluation of the generated models.
+We thus conclude that this case study successfully contributes to the reduction of the tensions.
+This result is consistent with our approach of intentionally using a likelihood to that effect in the evaluation of the generated models.